angietd94/confluent-cloud-rest-proxy/README.md

 ```

 <br>
-## EXAMPLE WRONG DATA: name field wrong in the schema AND in the data
+## Error 422 Example wrong data: name field wrong in the schema AND in the data

 <br>